top of page

 I started with the Blue Lobster for a simple reason: it’s the design people consistently choose when asked to pick a favorite.

-The blue paper is unexpected and delightfully shiny.
 The image feels familiar but not typical.
 It isn’t the traditional red lobster people expect to see, and that surprise gives it a lighter, more playful feel without tipping into novelty.

 Blue lobsters are rare (about one in every two million) which adds to the appeal without needing to be explained.